Start9Labs/documentation/site/source/service-packaging/build-package-example/04_docker-build.rst

       touch Dockerfile
       touch docker_entrypoint.sh

-2. We start by importing a base image, in this case Alpine, as recommended.
+2. We'll start editing the ``Dockerfile`` by importing a base image, in this case Alpine, as recommended.

   .. code:: docker